dinhomathias/Amc/Examples.md

 * [BlackJackBot](https://github.com/d-Rickyy-b/Python-BlackJackBot) for a nice round of BlackJack - alone or in a group.
 * [CryptoKitty](https://github.com/xlanor/CryptoKitties) Source code for a broadcast bot that scans [CryptoKitties](https://www.cryptokitties.co/) API and returns cats that matches the input parameters.
 * [Cryptora](https://github.com/izanmubarak/Cryptora) gets all kinds of cryptocurrency-related data, including up-to-the-minute information from CoinMarketCap for thousands of cryptocurrencies and the latest headlines from CoinDesk.
+* [EFB Telegram Master Channel](https://github.com/blueset/efb-telegram-master/) A master channel for EH Forwarder Bot: an extensible chat tunneling framework that gather your IMs at one place.
 * [ForwardsCoverBot](https://github.com/91DarioDev/ForwardsCoverBot) echoes any message and any kind of media to anonymize the forward.
 * [Matilda](https://github.com/xlanor/matilda) A news scraping bot for Straits Times and ChannelNewsAsia.
 * [Mau Mau bot](https://github.com/jh0ker/mau_mau_bot) allows you to play the popular card game UNO via inline queries